 When you are living with heavy snow, it likely means you need to use a snowblower frequently.
-Making regular maintenance essential, for optimum performance.
+Making regular maintenance such as cleaning your carburetor essential, for optimum performance.
 And, this is especially true when it comes to oil changes.

 Do Snowblowers Require A Specific Oil Type?